DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 Dr. Kim added his behavioral analysis: "The 'absent gods' phenomenon is particularly telling.
 Every advanced civilization worships gods who have supposedly departed.
 Why would humans consistently invent stories about abandoned gods?
 Unless..."

 "Unless they're not stories," Dr. Chen finished.
 "Unless they're memories."

+*Dr. Vasquez suddenly looked up from her notes, her eyes wide.
+"Wait.
+Thomas, what did you say about the timing of the 'absent gods' period?"*

+*"Around 4,000 years ago, give or take a few centuries."*

+*"That's exactly when the megalithic sites stop being built!" she exclaimed.
+"The advanced construction techniques disappear from the archaeological record at the same time the gods supposedly withdraw from human contact."*

+*Dr. Tyra felt a chill of recognition.
+"And that corresponds to the 17:1 reproductive bottleneck in the genetic data.
+The most extreme population purge in human history."*

+*Dr. Petrov leaned forward, her voice filled with excitement and dread.
+"So the behavioral programming, the archaeological concealment, and the genetic bottleneck all happen at the same time?
+That's not a coincidence—that's a coordinated operation."*

 ## The Archaeological Reset Pattern